 🎥 How to create and trigger hook popups

-Creating a hook CTA
+Creating a hook campaign

 Choosing a hook template

-Customizing your hook CTA
+Customizing your hook campaign

-Adjusting the hook CTA width
+Adjusting the campaign width

-This can be adjusted by clicking on the "Theme" tab in the builder panel.
+This can be adjusted by clicking on the "theme" tab in the builder panel.

-Here you'll be able to control the maximum width of your hook CTA, as well as the theme of the hook's close icon and the side of the screen you want your hook to appear.
+Here you'll be able to control the maximum width of your hook campaign, as well as the theme of the hook's close icon and the side of the screen you want your hook to appear.

 Controlling when the hook triggers

-In the "Settings" tab of the builder panel, scroll down to find the popup trigger settings
+In the "Settings" tab of the builder panel, scroll down to find the popup trigger settings.

 Here you can choose the trigger type you want to use.
 Trigger types include: